By Paul Smith

 You can’t combine Sharetank with any other discounts.
 That means you have to decide whether it will be cheaper than using a fuel retailer’s discount scheme.
 With all the schemes on the market, finding the lowest cost option isn’t easy.

 By pre-purchasing, you’re also gambling that the price won’t go down after you buy your virtual fuel and before you use it in your car.
-While the risk is low for quantities of a tankful or so, the chances of being caught out are much larger if you go big (you can add up to 1000L at a time).
-For example, Julie bought 198L at 202.9¢/L in Hamilton, then fuel prices plummeted to 180¢/L. Currently, virtual litres don’t expire as Z is running Sharetank as a trial, so you can hang on to them until the price rises again.
-However, it won’t guarantee the litres won’t expire after the trial is over.
+The chances of being caught out increase if you go big (you can add up to 1000L at a time).
+For example, after Julie bought 198L on a trip outside her local area, where prices were lower, fuel prices plummeted by 23¢/L. However, as price rises show no signs of slowing, you might not consider fuel prices dropping such a big risk.

 Choosing the cheapest option